Create a workflow in Automator on Mac

 Select a type of workflow:

 Workflow: A workflow you can run within the Automator app.

 Application: A standalone workflow that runs when you open it or drop files or folders on it.

 Quick Action: A workflow that you can add to Finder windows, the Touch Bar, and the Services menu.
 For more information about using Quick Action workflows, see Use Quick Action workflows on Mac.

-Print Plugin: A workflow that’s available in the Print dialogue.
+Print Plugin: A workflow that’s available in the Print dialog.

 Folder Action: A workflow attached to a folder in the Finder.
 When items are added to the folder, the workflow runs and the files are used as input to the workflow.